 Parasitic Battery Drain

-If a known good battery continues to die overnight or in a short time, suspect a parasitic drain.
+If a known good battery dies overnight or quickly, suspect a parasitic drain.
 Excessive current above the acceptable range of ~35mA - 50mA.
 Use an ammeter to perform a battery drain test.

-Note that clocks and accessories drain a small amount of current while the vehicle's at rest.
+Note that clocks and accessories drain a small amount of current while the vehicles rest.
 Also, onboard computers consume a small amount of current.
-They usually take time to power down after the vehicle's been shut down.
+They usually take time to power down after the vehicle shuts down.

 By connecting a multimeter in series between the negative battery terminal and the negative battery post, the current is measured as it flows through the meter.
-If it is above specifications, the circuit causing the drain can be identified by locating and removing the fuse that protects that circuit.
+If it is above specifications, the circuit causing the drain is located by removing the fuse that protects that circuit.

-Sometimes there is more than one accessory on the draining circuit, and an electrical diagram is needed.
+Sometimes, there is more than one accessory on the draining circuit, and an electrical diagram is needed.
 Most of the time, these drains are caused by human error.
-The trunk wasn't shut correctly, or the light stays on when the glovebox is closed.
-It's a good idea to make sure nothing is on that should be off, and to look for the simple things first.
+An accessory or a small interior light is left on while the vehicle is parked.
+It is a good idea to make sure nothing is on that should be off and to look for the simple things first.